 Is it entirely safe to travel on a hacker fare to save money?
 Are there any inherent risks for the traveler on flying aboard a “hidden city ticket?”
 As with every travel situation, there are pros and cons that come with making any travel decision.
 Before booking a hacker fare, consider the following points prior to departure.

 For years, hacker fares were a well-kept secret among frequent flyers.
 These tickets made their way into the spotlight in 2014 with the launch of websites dedicated to finding these fares, including Skiplagged.com.
 With these tools at hand, travelers had a new and simpler way to find hacker fares, without the difficulty of putting them together alone.

 The hacker fare, also known as the "hidden city ticket," works when a traveler selects an origin and destination.
-With these two in mind, the passenger looks for a lower hacker fare by purchasing a ticket that connects through their destination and forward to another city.
-Instead of connecting through to the final city, the traveler departs the airport in the connecting city - the original intended destination - and leave their seat unfilled for the final leg of the journey.
+With these two in mind, the passenger looks for a lower hacker fare by purchasing a ticket that connects through their destination and forwards to another city.
+Instead of connecting through to the final city, the traveler departs the airport in the connecting city—the original intended destination—and leaves their seat unfilled for the final leg of the journey.

 While hacker fares can offer a discount for travelers, they can also create problems.
 Travelers who take the risk on hacker fares could be subject to severe penalties if they are caught.